icgranger9/ianCoin/README.md

 Requires as args the port number, and the id.
 For simplicity, I usually use port:99XX, and id: XX, just to keep them straight.

 Starts with node1, with Id 01.
 All other nodes will connect to this on start to get the blockchain

+#### Known Bugs ####
+* Doesn't stop working on current block if new cannonical bolck is received
+* When it creates a new transaction, it does not add the transaction to it's own pool